The page has been translated by Gen AI.

 SRNUnique resource ID in Samsung Cloud Platform

-• In Block Storage(BM) service, it refers to the volume name
+• In the Block Storage(BM) service, it refers to the volume name

 EditorUser who modified the service